 These goals are accomplished through a dialogic exchange between the advisor and the student.
 On a regular, pre-determined basis over the course of the semester, the student sends a packet of material reflecting the work for that period.
 Evidence of the work completed can include essays, creative and critical writing, materials related to practica, documentation of art practice/works, book annotations, and a cover letter in which the student reflects on the learning process.
 The advisor responds promptly in writing to the student’s packet with a detailed letter addressing the various components of the packet and containing appraisal, feedback, and suggestions.
 Through the regular exchange of packets and responses, a sustained meaningful dialogue takes place, centered on the student’s learning.

 Study in the Education Program and the Psychology and Counseling Program, is course-based, the students work with course mentors, one of who is also their academic advisor.
 The mentors evaluate the success of individual courses and the academic advisor uses the mentor evaluations and their own to determine if the semester was successfully completed.
 The academic advisor remains the same over the course of a student’s enrollment in Psychology & Counseling program, ensuring continuity and overarching oversight of the student’s progress through the program.

 Students have the right to appeal academic decisions made by College administrators or faculty members concerning the student.
 The academic appeal process is detailed in the Student Handbooks.
-For assistance with this process, contact firstname.lastname@example.org.
+For assistance with this process, contact the Academic Affairs Office, firstname.lastname@example.org.